-Significant accounting policies are those that are most important to the portrayal of the City's financial position and financial performance.
+Significant accounting policies are those that are most important and representative of the City's financial condition and financial performance.

 In the course of our audit of the financial statements, we considered the qualitative aspects of the financial reporting process, including items that have a significant impact on the relevance, reliability, comparability and understandability of the information included in the financial statements.